shsagir/play-area-sync/docs/domains.md

 ## Setting a custom root path for a domain

 A root path is a folder in the [file system](/directories) of the App where the domain will end.
-Per default all domains will have the same

-The [root path](/app#toc-root-path) of your App
+Per default all domains will have the same root path.
+The [root path](/app#toc-root-path) of your App can be set under the settings of your App.

 - - -